 It’s almost Halloween!
-Oh candy and costumes, and pumpkins galore… how I heart this time of year!
-And since we bought a real house (vs our condo) in a real neighborhood this will be the first year we (fingers crossed) have tricker or treaters!
+What is not to love about DIY costumes, candy and pumpkins galore?!
+And since we bought a real house (vs our condo) in a real neighborhood this will be the first year we have tricker or treaters!
 I’m assuming tricker treaters end at 8p and then it’s on to costume party extravaganza, hosted by my party throwing bestie, Rachelle!
-After last years glow stick people mis hap, I was determined to make that happen this year.
-But, then I saw this little pin from this awesome blog post and decided I was over glow stick people.
-After all, I wrote a whole post last year, wishing Bob a happy 70th birthday (he was born on 10-29-42).
-Check out that post, and you have to watch the remix in #3, you won’t regret it.
-Since I’m pregnant (19 weeks!), I really wanted to find a way to incorporate the bambino into our costumes.
-Thus, the squirrel in my happy little tree!
-I give you, Bob Ross, a happy little tree, and a squirrel… our first little DIY family Halloween costume!
+After last years glow stick people mishap, I was determined to make glow stick costumes happen this year, but then I saw this awesome blog post and the rest is history.
+I’ve got the full tutorial for making the best DIY Bob Ross couples costumes!

 Here’s what you need to make Bob Ross Couples Costumes